syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ## Adding new items

-You can add the new item in the popup with help of using [AddItemsAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_AddItemsAsync_System_Collections_Generic_IEnumerable__0__System_Nullable_System_Int32__) public method.
+Add the new item in the popup with the help of [AddItemsAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_AddItemsAsync_System_Collections_Generic_IEnumerable__0__System_Nullable_System_Int32__) public method.
 This method will add a mentioned item in the DropDownList popup without affecting the data source items.

 {% highlight cshtml %}